Tapioca-DAO/TapiocaZ/docs/TapiocaOFT.md

 function unwrap(address _toAddress, uint256 _amount) external nonpayable
 ```

-Unwrap an ERC20 with a 1:1 ratio.
-Called only on main chain.
+Unwrap an ERC20/Native with a 1:1 ratio.
+Called only on host chain.